troyhill/fireHydro/docs/README.md

 ## What you have here

 `fireHydro` is an R package that estimates fire spread risk in south Florida by integrating diverse datasets:
-1. water level data sourced from USGS/EDEN
+1. water level data sourced from the [USGS's Everglades Depth Estimation Network](https://sofia.usgs.gov/eden/models/real-time.php)
 2. vegetation cover maps classified by University of Georgia and categorized into litter classes using the professional judgement of Everglades National Park's Fire Cache group
-3. the spatial extent of historical burns over the preceding three years
+3. the spatial extent of historical burns over the preceding three years (source: Everglades National Park Fire Cache)

 fireHydro is a product of the South Florida Natural Resources Center (SFNRC), but does not rely on the SFNRC network.
 It can be used anywhere with an internet connection, although it is limited to processing EDEN water level data available on the [USGS's real-time water surface web page](https://sofia.usgs.gov/eden/models/real-time.php).
 In general, this means it can produce fire risk maps for dates from the most recent quarter or two.
 Fire risk maps from earlier dates can be easily produced by users on the SFNRC's internal network; external users seeking these shapefiles or maps should email Troy_Hill at nps.gov.